ivel6482/ivel6482/README.md

     <td style="border: none; width: 50%;">
       <h2>Fade</h2>
       <img src="images/fade.gif" alt="fade preview">
       <p>Fade is a fullstack web application that barbers can use to post and manage their appointments and their customers can book them.
-Fade is a fullstack application built using Node.js, Express, MongoDB, Mongoose, JsonWebToken, React and Tailwind</p>
+Fade was built using Node.js, Express, MongoDB, Mongoose, JsonWebToken, React and Tailwind</p>
       <ul>
         <li>
           Admin